stacks-network/stacks/README.md

 #### Payments

-A user's payment details, including their bitcoin addresses.
+A user's payment details for various payment methods, including Bitcoin and other cryptocurrencies.
+A user may provide proof of ownership by signing a message stating their blockchain handle and including it in their profile.

 #### Profiles

 A user's social network profiles.
+A user can provide the appropriate usernames or urls, as well as provide proof of ownership of their accounts by referencing posts that only they could have produced (tweets, gists, etc.).

 #### Websites

-A user's websites.
+A list of a user's websites.
+A user can establish proof of ownership outside of this schema by placing a file in their website's directory (potentially either the root directory or .well-known directory) that references them as an owner or team member of the organization that runs the site.

 #### PGP

 A user's PGP key.
+A user may provide proof of ownership by signing a message stating their blockchain handle and including it in their profile.

 #### Email